skamithi/install-rhev-using-vagrant/README.md

 * PC with at least 8GB of RAM, 50G of disk.
 * RHEL 7.4 iso
 * Red Hat Subscriptions  that can install RHEV Manager and RHEV Hypervisor code.
+* Vagrant Hypervisor that has [KVM Nested Virtualization](https://fedoraproject.org/wiki/How_to_enable_nested_virtualization_in_KVM enabled.
+The RHEV Hypervisor will fails to be installed if it cannot detect KVM virtualization.

 ## Build a RHEL Vagrant Box